 Today is my six year anniversary as a personal trainer.
-And I have been working out and creating workouts long before that.
-I am telling you this, so you know I have racked up a lot of hours at the gym.
-And I can’t tell you how anxious I get when I see people make the mistakes I am going to go over today.
+And I have been exercising and creating workouts since long before that.
+I am telling you this so you that I have a lot of experience with fitness.
+Today, I will be using that experience to share with you the top 10 exercise mistakes I see people making.

 These mistakes will put your body at risk for injury.
 Making these fitness errors will also prevent you from reaching your goals!
 If you want to lose weight, build muscle, and just feel really good – avoid doing these ten things.